2015 Safeway Championship

 The 2015 Safeway Championship, Manitoba's provincial men's curling championship, was held from February 4 to 8 at the Keystone Centre in Brandon, Manitoba.
 The winning Reid Carruthers team represented Manitoba at the 2015 Tim Hortons Brier in Calgary.

+This was the last time where Safeway was the title sponsor for the Manitoba men's provincial championships, which they sponsored since 1995.